Smileyquisourit/py_utils/docs/source/demo/1-database.rst

             self._log = Logueur.get_loggingFunc()

-The first thing to do is to check the file of the database.
-For that, we can use the :mod:`os.path` module, and raise an error if the file isn't found.
-Once this check is passed, we can open the database and activate the foreign keys.
+The first thing to do is check whether the database file exists.
+For that, we can use the :mod:`os.path` module and raise an error if the file isn’t found.
+Once this check passes, we can open the database and activate foreign
+keys:

 .. code-block:: python